 In my work with new families at Mothering Touch, I see many new parents struggling with very similar issues.
 New parents are SO surprised when a very egalitarian, “post-modern” relationship changes suddenly to become much more traditional once a baby comes along.
 It is clear to me, parents need support in thinking and feeling and talking their way into a new, stronger partnership after their babies come.

-Drawing on extensive experience of helping (and being!) new parents, Eva Bild, a parenting educator and Sarah Nakatsuka, a counsellor focusing on couples and parents, have developed a workshop.
+Drawing on extensive experience of helping (and being!) new parents three of us developed a workshop.
+Joss Hurtig-Mitchell (a clinical counsellor), Tammy Van Hinte (a family mediator) and myself, Eva Bild (a parenting educator) designed this course for parents who are facing these challenges.
 Keeping the Love Alive: When Partners Become Parents has been a fabulous experience for us to share our insights about how families can grow strong and work well.
 We have had a great time structuring the information and the skills we feel that new parents need to have as they start on “The Baby Project.”

-The class runs on two Monday evenings from 7-9:30pm and the next runs March 20 & 27.
+The class runs on two Monday evenings from 7-9:30pm and the next one starts on November 27.

 For more information or to register, click HERE.